-In addition to baculoviruses, there are a number of viruses pathogenic for invertebrates that have large double-stranded DNA genomes.
-These include ascoviruses. nudiviruses. irridoviruses entomopox viruses.
-However, with the exception of nudiviruses, all these viruses replicate in the cytoplasm or exhibit a combination of both nuclear and cytoplasmic replication (ascoviruses) (reviewed in (42)).
-In addition, although nudiviruses are an unassigned genus of viruses, they closely resemble baculoviruses and were originally classified as nonoccluded baculoviruses, although occlusion bodies have been occasionally reported (e.g., see (43)).
-Their similarity to baculoviruses includes nuclear replication and rod-shaped, enveloped. nucleocapsids.
-However, they were removed from the baculoviruses because they are nonoccluded.
+In addition to baculoviruses, there are a number of viruses pathogenic for invertebrates that have large double-stranded DNA genomes. include nudiviruses, ascoviruses, irridoviruses, and entomopox viruses.
+However, with the exception of nudiviruses, all these viruses replicate in the cytoplasm or exhibit a combination of both nuclear and cytoplasmic replication (ascoviruses) (reviewed in [56]).
+In addition, although nudiviruses are an unassigned genus of viruses, they closely resemble baculoviruses and were originally classified as non-occluded baculoviruses, although occlusion bodies have been occasionally reported (e.g., see [57]).
+Their similarity to baculoviruses includes nuclear replication and rod-shaped, enveloped, nucleocapsids.
+They have double strand, circular DNA genomes varying in size from 97 - 230 kb [14].
+They were removed from the Baculoviridae because they are nonoccluded.
 Hence the etymology of their name (latin nudi = naked, bare, uncovered), because they lack occlusion bodies.
+They also have a somewhat different host range than baculoviruses having been characterized not only from Lepidoptera, but also from Coleoptera (a rhinoceros beetle), and Orthoptera (a cricket).

 As more genome sequence data has become available, homologs of baculovirus genes have been found in many different categories of invertebrate viruses.
-These appear to be the result of lateral transfer, probably during co-infection of the same host (44).
+These appear to be the result of lateral transfer, probably during coinfection of the same host [58].
 However, the nudiviruses share a significant number of the conserved core genes found in all baculoviruses and therefore their presence does not appear to be a result of lateral gene transfer.
-As shown in Table 1.5, nudivirus genomes contain homologs of 19 of the 31 core conserved baculovirus genes.
+As shown in Table 1.5, nudivirus genomes contain homologs of 20 of the 31 core conserved baculovirus genes.
 These include homologs of genes encoding the novel baculovirus RNA polymerase subunits, virion structural proteins, and a set of genes required for infection of gut tissue.
 In addition, genes such as DNA helicase are present in many large DNA virus genomes, and LEF-8 has homology to RNA polymerase subunits from many organisms.
 However, homology searches group these genes from baculoviruses and nudiviruses together.
-Therefore, based morphology and molecular phylogeny, these two groups of viruses clearly share membership in a distinct viral lineage.
+Therefore, based on morphology and molecular phylogeny, these two groups of viruses clearly share membership in a distinct viral lineage.